 You can also open a SoFi checking and savings account that is fee-free and pays up to 1.25% APY.
 This is competitive with many of the best high-yield savings accounts on the market.
 And you earn $50 to $300 as a sign-up bonus when you set up qualifying direct deposits.

 Betterment supports the same account types as SoFi.
 Unfortunately, neither robo-advisor supports custodial accounts.
 529 accounts, solo 401(k)s, or self-directed accounts.
 Granted, Betterment offers 401(k) assistance if you're on the Premium plan and provides advice for your asset allocation.

-Like SoFi, Betterment also has a Betterment Cash Reserve account that pays 1.10% APY at the time of writing.
+Like SoFi, Betterment also has a Betterment Cash Reserve account that pays 2.25% APY.
 And you can use its fee-free checking account to easily spend your money and enjoy free ATM withdrawals.

 SoFi vs. Betterment – ESG Investing

 ESG investing, which stands for environmental, social, and governance investing, is very popular these days.
 This socially responsible investing style essentially means investing in corporations that care about environmental and social well being.